 For the most thorough clean this grilling season, you'll want to invest in a CharGon.
 Made with a patented stainless-steel tip and rosewood handle, this scraper gets deep into the contours of grill grates, cleaning the top, bottom, and sides of your grates without having to remove them first.
 Safe to use on both hot and cold grills, keeping your grill spic and span all summer long has never been easier.

-Where to buy: $19.99, Amazon
+Where to Buy: $19.99, Amazon

 4. Velesco Wooden Scraper Paddle

 For those worried about the abrasiveness of metal scrapers, go with a wooden one like the Scraper Paddle from Velesco.
-Where metal scrapers can damage certain grate materials (like ceramic), this oak paddle will keep the integrity of your grill intact, molding to shape of your grill with each use.
+Where metal scrapers can damage certain grate materials (like ceramic), this oak paddle will keep the integrity of your grill intact, molding itself to the shape of your grill with each use.
 Coated in a food-grade mineral oil for preservation and made from sustainably harvested red oak, this grill cleaner is one you can (and will) feel good about using for years to come.

-Where to buy: $19.95, Amazon
+Where to Buy: $19.95, Amazon

-5. Kona Bristle Free Barbecue Grill Brush
+5. Kona Bristle-Free Barbecue Grill Brush

-Where to buy: $19.95, Amazon
+Where to Buy: $19.95, Amazon